pzstorm/storm/README.md

 If you are a mod developer interested in developing Storm mods see [For developers](#for-developers) section.

+## For developers

+This section is intended for those interested in developing Storm mods or helping develop the Storm framework.

+### Components

+Storm is comprised of the following integrated components:

+- `StormBootstrap` - bootstraps everything needed to launch the game with static initialization.
+- `StormLauncher`-  servers as an application entry point and starts Project Zomboid.
+- `StormClassLoader` - used to define, transform and load Project Zomboid classes.
+- `StormModLoader` - responsible for loading mod metadata files and classes.
+- `StormModRegistry` - responsible for creating and registering mod main class instances.
+- `StormEventDispatcher` - responsible for registering event handlers and dispatching event instances.

 ## Contribute

 Anyone can contribute to the Storm project, here are a few ways to start: